fjadidi2001/CS50X/Css-learning/readme.md

 <br>
 You can have only one element with the same id on the page, while the class value can be used multiple times.

+We can also target elements based on their location.